r-dube/pickingflowers/lithuania.md

 ## 4G network
 Lithuania has three mobile operators: Tele2, Telia and Bite \[1\].
-As per \[2\], all three mobiles operators had exclusively installed Huawei's telecom equipment during their 4G network buildout.
+As per \[2\], all three mobiles operators had exclusively installed telecom equipment from China during their 4G network buildout.

 ## Huawei banned from 5G infrastructure
 In 2019, the Lithuanian government's "National Threat Assessment" highlighted Chinese espionage activity in Lithuania \[3\].